Soil Health Toolkit - FIC

 Applying to NRCS Conservation Programs

 A landowner or producer interested in EQIP or CSP should reach out to their local NRCS field office.
-NRCS staff or a conservation planner can work with them to evaluate the current management system, natural resource concerns, and the resources available to them.
+NRCS staff or a conservation planner can work with them to evaluate the current management system, natural resource concerns, and the options available to them.
 When applying for a conservation program, the producer, the land, and the practice must all meet NRCS eligibility criteria.
 Field office staff can assist prospective applicants with determining eligibility.

 Before receiving financial assistance through NRCS, the producer or landowner will also need to establish farm and producer records with the Farm Service Agency (FSA).
 NRCS can work with an applicant to establish their farm records.